MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Restart-Computer.md

 ## NOTES

-`Restart-Computer` uses the
+This cmdlet uses the
 [Win32Shutdown method](/windows/desktop/CIMWin32Prov/win32shutdown-method-in-class-win32-operatingsystem)
-of the Windows Management Instrumentation [Win32_OperatingSystem](/windows/desktop/CIMWin32Prov/win32-operatingsystem) class.
+of the Windows Management Instrumentation (WMI) [Win32_OperatingSystem](/windows/desktop/CIMWin32Prov/win32-operatingsystem) class.

-In Windows PowerShell 2.0, **AsJob** doesn't work reliably when you are restarting/stopping remote computers.
+In Windows PowerShell 2.0, **AsJob** doesn't work reliably when you are restarting or stopping remote computers.
 In Windows PowerShell 3.0, the implementation is changed to resolve this problem.

 ## RELATED LINKS